Soccer-Netherlands and Sweden share spoils in Euros group opener | Sports-Games

 Soccer-Netherlands and Sweden share spoils in Euros group opener

-Netherlands midfielder Jill Roord cancelled out Jonna Andersson's opener as defending champions Netherlands salvaged a 1-1 draw against Sweden in their heavyweight Group C clash at the women's European Championship on Saturday.
-Both teams started cautiously and a dull first half at Bramall Lane sprung to life when Sweden took a deserved lead in the 35th minute through Andersson who smashed home from close range following some excellent wing play from Kosovare Asllani.
+Netherlands midfielder Jill Roord cancelled out Jonna Andersson's opener for Sweden as the defending champions salvaged a 1-1 draw in their heavyweight Group C clash at the women's European Championship on Saturday.
+Both teams started cautiously and a dull first half at Bramall Lane sprung to life when Sweden took a deserved lead in the 36th minute through Andersson who smashed home from close range following some excellent wing play from Kosovare Asllani.

+Netherlands midfielder Jill Roord cancelled out Jonna Andersson's opener for Sweden as the defending champions salvaged a 1-1 draw in their heavyweight Group C clash at the women's European Championship on Saturday.

+Both teams started cautiously and a dull first half at Bramall Lane sprung to life when Sweden took a deserved lead in the 36th minute through Andersson who smashed home from close range following some excellent wing play from Kosovare Asllani.
+Lina Hurtig almost got a second with a diving header minutes later before Danielle van de Donk blazed over for the Dutch, capping a miserable half in which they took off goalkeeper Sari van Veenendaal and defender Aniek Nouwen due to injury.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)